christian-bromann/bromann.dev/content/post/a-new-chapter.md

 +++
 author = "Christian Bromann"
-title = "Starting a new chapter at ActiveCove" date = "2021-11-05" description = "I am leaving Sauce Labs and starting a new professional chapter at ActiveCove.
+title = "Starting a new chapter at Stateful" date = "2021-11-05" description = "I am leaving Sauce Labs and starting a new professional chapter at Stateful.
 This is a recap about my journey and what I've learned." tags = [
     "personal",
     "career",
-    "activecove",
+    "stateful",
 ]
 categories = [
     "personal",
-    "activecove",
+    "stateful",
 ]
 series = ["Personal Development"]
 +++